'Interesting pieces for interesting women:' Kate Spade remembered as accessible stylemaker | CBC News

 Having just gotten her start in fashion journalism, and on one of her first press trips to New York, Flanagan had one thought: "I really need to up my fashion game."

-And so, finding herself in Soho, she ventured into a Kate Spade store.
+And so, finding herself in SoHo, she ventured into a Kate Spade store.

 "I wanted everything, but I settled on a pair of green cat-eye sunglasses ...
 I think that was the most that I had ever spent on anything at that point.
 But I was absolutely thrilled, and I still have them to this day," recalled Flanagan, now Fashion magazine's editor in chief.